rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 Here are the main steps to send messages through journeys:

-1. In the JOURNEY MANAGEMENT section, click **[!UICONTROL Journeys]**.
+1. In the JOURNEY MANAGEMENT menu section, click **[!UICONTROL Journeys]**.
 The list of journeys is displayed.

     ![](../assets/interface-journeys.png)